 From a very young age, children become aware of the financial transactions and lingo adults use.
 However, they may not fully grasp the entire picture.
 That’s where you come in!
+Our credit counseling advice is to start educating your child about financial literacy sooner rather than later.
 Teaching your child some basic banking terms will help prepare them for their own financial journey.

 Teaching Kids About Money

 First, read through this list of basic banking terms to remind yourself of what kids may or may not know.
 The information below is more of the idea behind it- not a strict definition.
 Sometimes it’s better to paint a picture for a child rather than a standard dictionary definition.
-Read the terms below and add your own experience!
+Read the terms below and add your own experience (don’t forget to check out our other resources for teaching kids about money)!

 List of Basic Banking Terms for Kids